 On today’s show, we discuss how to avoid blame in marriage.
+This is the 1st episode in our series of “Anger in Marriage.”
 The episode begins with a disagreement Laura and Vincent had the night before.

 The scenario: Vincent comes home late from a very long, challenging day at work.
 Laura, meanwhile, has had a tedious day working from home.
 Needless to say, both were “done” with the day.
 This set the tone for their interaction when Vincent got home.